ballerina-attic/messaging-with-jms-queues/README.md

 - A Text Editor or an IDE

 Optional Requirements
-- Ballerina IDE plugins. ( IntelliJ IDEA, VSCode, Atom)
+- Ballerina IDE plugins (IntelliJ IDEA, VSCode, Atom)

 ## <a name="developing-service"></a> Developing the Service